|Pilot 1st Lt. John F. Bartholf, Jr., O-014325 USMCR (POW / MIA / KIA) Jacksonville, FL

 Built by Grumman in Bethpage, New York as a model G-40.
 Constructors Number 4719.
 Delivered to the U. S. Navy (USN) as TBF-1 Avenger Bureau Number 06311.
 Shipped overseas to the South Pacific.

-Delivered to the United States Marine Corps (USMC).
-Assigned to 1st Marine Air Wing (1st MAW), Marine Air Group 11 (MAG-11) to squadron VMTB-233 "Bulldogs/Rainbow".
-Squadron number (Plane Number) 14.
+Assigned to the United States Marine Corps (USMC), Marine Air Wing 1 (MAW-1), Marine Air Group 11 (MAG-11), Marine Torpedo Bombing Squadron 233 "Bulldogs/Rainbow" VMTB-233.
+Plane Number 14.
 No known nickname or nose art.

 On February 14, 1944 took off from Piva Uncle Airfield on Bougainville at 2:30am piloted by 1st Lt.
 John F. Bartholf, Jr. on a mission to drop aerial mines into the northern half of Simpson